-Tim Wickstrom is a former Verge grad who has started his own forge business to make permaculture and garden hand tools (Check out his Alumni Profile here).
+Tim Wickstrom is a Verge grad who has started his own forge business to make permaculture and garden hand tools (Check out his Alumni Profile here).
 Here is the first piece of his three-part guest blog series:

 Part 1 – Craftsmanship, Materials and Waste

 My name is Tim Wickstrom and I’m a blacksmith in southern Alberta.
 My focus is forging permaculture and garden hand tools for others who love to work with their hands.
 I love to be out in my garden and young food forest working with hand tools.
 My partner Lorinda enthusiastically agrees to test my creations and if you were to visit our home during the growing season, you’d very likely find us working away in our yard.
 Last October, I founded Reforged Ironworks with the intent of sharing with others the tools I create and why I make them the way I do.